sandrolain/httpcache/examples/security-best-practices/README.md

 Response: Server time: 2024-01-15T10:30:45Z
 From cache: true

-✓ Keys are hashed with SHA-256 before storage
-✓ Original URLs are not exposed in cache backend
+✓ Keys are automatically hashed with SHA-256 before storage ✓ Original URLs are not exposed in cache backend